-2 Second draft rule determination
+2 Final rule determination

-Following its analysis of the rule change request and the issues raised, the Commission has decided to make a more preferable draft rule to require that:
+Following its analysis of the rule change request and the issues raised, the Commission has decided to make a final rule which is a more preferable rule to require that:

 - A participant must not make an offer, bid or rebid that is false, misleading or is likely to mislead.
-An offer, bid or rebid will be deemed to be false or misleading, if at the time of making it, a participant: - does not have a genuine intention to honour; or - does not have a reasonable basis to make; - the representation that the offer, bid or rebid will not be changed unless the participant becomes aware of a change in the material conditions and circumstances; - if a participant forms an intention to make a rebid, it must do so as soon as practicable after it becomes aware of the change in material conditions and circumstances; - if a rebid is made during, or less than 15 minutes before the commencement of the trading interval, the participant must make a contemporaneous record in relation to the rebid, which must include:: - 1. the material conditions and circumstances giving rise to the rebid; - 2. reasons for making the rebid; - 3. the time at which the relevant event(s) occurred; and - 4. the time at which the participant became aware of the relevant event(s).
+An offer, bid or rebid will be deemed to be false or misleading, if at the time of making it, a participant: - does not have a genuine intention to honour; or - does not have a reasonable basis to make; - the representation that the offer, bid or rebid will not be changed unless the participant becomes aware of a change in the material conditions and circumstances; - If a participant forms an intention to make a rebid, it must do so as soon as practicable after it becomes aware of the change in material conditions and circumstances on the basis of which it decides to vary its offer, bid or rebid. - If a rebid is made during, or less than 15 minutes before the commencement of the relevant trading interval, the participant must make a contemporaneous record in relation to the rebid, which must include:: - 1. the material conditions and circumstances giving rise to the rebid; - 2. reasons for making the rebid; - 3. the time at which the relevant event(s) occurred; and - 4. the time at which the participant became aware of the relevant event(s).

-The second draft rule is attached to and published with this second draft determination.
-Having regard to the issues raised in the rule change request and by stakeholders, the Commission is satisfied that the second draft rule will, or is likely to, better contribute to the achievement of the National Electricity Objective (NEO) than the existing rules or the proposed rule.
+The final rule is attached to and published with this final determination.
+Having regard to the issues raised in the rule change request and by stakeholders, the Commission is satisfied that the final rule will, or is likely to, better contribute to the achievement of the National Electricity Objective (NEO) than the existing rules or the proposed rule.